 In addition to the recommendations aimed at establishing a system of age-friendly planning outlined above, a supporting Implementation Strategy has been developed outlining timelines and potential partners for each action.
 As the Plan moves forward, City Staff, through the newly established age-friendly executive working group, will operationalize this Plan by incorporating the actions and principles within existing strategic planning initiatives and through appropriate department plans.

-a Corporate Partnership Policy.
+Of note, the City of Vaughan does have a Corporate Partnership Policy.